louwerse/website/content/publication/2009-louwerse-actapolitica/index.md

 +++
 abstract = "Policy preferences of political parties help explain how elections are fought, why people vote for certain parties and why parties form certain coalition governments.
-If you want to know whether parties represent citizens' views or whether they manage to enact these views, you need data on what parties want." abstract_short = "Book review of Mapping Policy Preferences II" authors = ["Tom Louwerse"] date = "2009-04-01" math = false
+If you want to know whether parties represent citizens' views or whether they manage to enact these views, you need data on what parties want." summary = "Book review of Mapping Policy Preferences II" authors = ["Tom Louwerse"] date = "2009-04-01" math = false